Himesh021/LLDPractice/docs/RESEARCH.md

 The critique must stay **educational**: strengths, gaps, suggestions, and a sketch of a stronger design for *this* problem—not a generic OOP lecture.

+The product therefore treats a submission as an attempt rather than a final answer.
+The important unit of progress is not only the latest score, but the ability to compare the learner's successive designs and understand what changed.

 ## Product opportunity

 There is room for a small tool that is neither a coding judge nor a full LMS: